skaughtx0r/Torque3D/README.md

 Setting up PhysX 3.3 using the Torque 3D Project Manager
 ------------------------------------------
- - You can find a pre compiled binary of the Torque3D Project Manager that supports PhysX 3.3 here: https://github.com/rextimmy/Torque3D-ProjectManager/tree/development
+ - You can find a pre compiled binary of the Torque3D Project Manager that supports PhysX 3.3 here: http://www.narivtech.com/downloads/T3DProjectManager-2-1-devel.zip and source code here: https://github.com/rextimmy/Torque3D-ProjectManager/tree/development
- - For the Project Manager to find PhysX 3.3 SDK you have two options 1)Create an environment variable called TORQUE_PHYSX3_PATH and have that pointing to the location you installed the SDK 2)Place the SDK into a folder called <Program Files>/NVIDIA Corporation/NVIDIA PhysX SDK/v3.3.0_win
+ - For the Project Manager to find PhysX 3.3 SDK you have two options 1)Create an environment variable called TORQUE_PHYSX3_PATH and have that pointing to the location you installed the SDK 2)Place the SDK into a folder called "Program Files"/NVIDIA Corporation/NVIDIA PhysX SDK/v3.3.0_win
  - Simply choose PhysX 3.3 physics from the modules list in the project manager and everything should be automatically taken care of.

 Setting up PhysX 3.3 manually